-This article explains the Emotion Wheel or Wheel of Emotions, developed by Robert Plutchik in a practical way.
+This article explains the Emotion Wheel, developed by Robert Plutchik in a practical way.
 After reading it, you will understand the basics of this powerful Personal Happiness theory.

 The Emotion Wheel was developed by the American psychologist Dr. Robert Plutchik in 1980 as a visual tool for understanding his psycho-evolutionary theory.
 He identified eight primary emotions in polar opposite pairs.